ssinhaleite/thesis-template/README.txt

-LaTeX Thesis Template v.2.0.x
+LaTeX Thesis Template v.2.1.0

 Institute of Neuroinformatics, UZH and ETH Zurich

+If you are part of the NCS group, you need to add biblio from code.ini.uzh.ch as a submodule.
+Please check https://code.ini.uzh.ch/ncs/papers/biblio for more info.
-To use this template you need to have access to https://code.ini.uzh.ch/ncs/papers/biblio.
+If you are not, this template has an example of biblio and acronym file you need to populate.

 You need to fill your information in the Titelblatt.doc and generate a pdf from it.
-This page is mandatory for MNF Thesis.
+This page is mandatory for Doctoral Thesis at ETH and UZH.
+(For double degree and UZH the page is available as a doc to be updated and generate a PDF.
+For ETH only the non-editable PDF is available, you will have to generate your own version of the PDF following the information listed.)

 Adapted from
 > Copyright (C) 2004-2011
 > Institute for Dynamic Systems and Control, ETH Zurich
 > Original contribution by Eric Mueller (IMRT), 2004/04/02
 > Maintained by Soren Ebbesen (IDSC), sebbesen@idsc.mavt.ethz.ch

 Original adaptation by Mohammad Ali, ali@ini.uzh.ch